Updated on October 30th, 2023

 Beware of Sundays!
 Many places are closed which being used to UK opening times, I wasn’t expecting this.
 Check websites/guidebooks if you are planning a Sunday excursion as you could be unlucky.
 We had a whole cycling tour of the vineyards around Maipu planned while in Mendoza, only to find the cycle hire place & all the wineries on our plan were closed (lucky we just happened to check with the hotel for directions before we left).
 To get an alternative suggestion for Sundays in Mendoza see my article 3 Fantastic Day Trips in Mendoza.

 If you are a wine lover at any level you are in the right place in Argentina.
 If you are a wine lover but not a connoisseur, then a great option when offered in restaurants is to go for the ‘pingüino’ of house wine.
 The wines were good but as its house, it’s a fraction of the price & I found you get a good 4 glasses.
-The penguin jugs are very cute & you can buy them on the markets in BA.
+The penguin jugs are very cute & you can buy them in the markets in Buenos Aires.

 Where I Slept, Ate & Drank…

 I stayed here at the start & end of my trip, in different Airbnb options & although both in Palermo, the areas felt very different.
 I would recommend either for fantastic hosts & good locations

-For specifics about activities in BA please see my article (Top 5 Things To Do in Buenos Aires).
+For specifics about activities in Buenos Aires please see my article Top 5 Things To Do in Buenos Aires.
 This includes more details on some of the options below.

 I would also recommend several restaurants:

 - Casa Felix – a ‘closed-door’ restaurant where you get to share a 5-course tasting menu in a courtyard around one big table with up to 20 fellow diners.
-The restaurant specialises in seafood & vegetarian & costs AR$680 per head (cash only), not including drinks.
-The restaurant is only open from Thurs – Sat & I would recommend booking ahead to avoid disappointment (it was one of the highlights of my time in BA).
+The restaurant specialises in seafood & vegetarian & is only open from Thurs – Sat.
+I would always recommend booking ahead to avoid disappointment (it was one of the highlights of my time in Buenos Aires).
 You are asked to arrive at 9.30pm (& no earlier)!